My Main Page with Links to My Other

 by Richard Stivers

 Stivers writes that almost any technological change gets labeled as progress whether it is or is not.
-In management fist shaking leaders are out.
+In management, fist shaking leaders are out.
 Modern managers manipulate by pretending to be a friend, using

-slogans--"sense of community" and "shared decision
+slogans to hide realities not shared: "sense of community" and "shared decision

-manipulation are too common in business: Bad statistics and "dramatized
+manipulation in business: Bad statistics and "dramatized

 The promoters of technology, asserts Stivers, turn